Oregon Electric Railway Museum

 The Oregon Electric Railway Museum is the largest streetcar/trolley museum in the Pacific Northwest of the United States.
-It is owned and operated by the Oregon Electric Railway Historical Society and is located in Brooks, Oregon, on the grounds of Powerland Heritage Park (formerly known as Antique Powerland).
+It is owned and operated by the Oregon Electric Railway Historical Society and is located in Brooks, Oregon, on the grounds of Powerland Heritage Park.

 History

 The original museum opened in Glenwood, about 40 mi west of Portland, in 1959, with the first operation of streetcars taking place in 1963 and regular operation in 1966.
 It was named Glenwood Electric Railway "Trolley Park" or, more commonly, the Trolley Park, but its formal name in later years was the same as that of the present museum.
 The Glenwood museum was built on the site of a former steam logging railroad, and OERHS re-equipped the former sawmill building of the Consolidated Timber Company as a four-track carbarn.
 The museum property occupied about 26 acre, and trolley cars were able to operate on a 1.7 mi line.

 Operation at the Glenwood site ended in autumn 1995.